natzar/Stripe-Pad/README.md

 #  Stripe Pad
-![Stripe Pad Storefront](open-graph.png "Stripe Pad Sample Image") Stripe Pad is a fast and efficient way to sell your products configured in Stripe, acting as a front-end for your Stripe account.
+![Stripe Pad Storefront](open-graph.png "Stripe Pad Sample Image") Stripe Pad is a Php tool that helps you sell your products quickly and easily.
+It connects to your Stripe account and acts as a UI for selling your products.
+### Starter Themes
 ![Stripe Pad Storefront](sample2.png "Grid Theme")

 ![Stripe Pad Storefront](sample.png "List Theme")